 5. Keyboard Shortcut to Copy a Formula over Multiple Rows

-Keyboard shortcuts can make work faster, more efficient, saving time and increasing productivity.
+Keyboard shortcuts can make work faster, and more efficient, saving time and increasing productivity.
 To use the keyboard shortcuts to copy a formula over multiple rows, we just need to follow the steps below.

 - Firstly, select the row with the formula, So we select cell range D5:F5.